Samarpan-77/Browser-Word-Meaning/README.md

-# Word Definition Browser Extension
+﻿# Word Definition Browser Extension

-A browser extension that allows users to highlight any word on a webpage and instantly view its dictionary definition in a tooltip, enhancing reading and comprehension without leaving the page.
+A browser extension that lets users highlight a single word on any webpage and instantly view its dictionary definition in a tooltip, enhancing reading and comprehension without leaving the page.

 ## Features

-- **Instant Definitions**: Highlight any word on any webpage to see its definition in a tooltip.
+- **Instant Definitions**: Highlight a single word to see its definition in a tooltip.
-- **Merriam-Webster Integration**: Uses the Merriam-Webster Dictionary API for accurate and reliable definitions.
+- **Merriam-Webster Integration**: Uses the Merriam-Webster Dictionary API for reliable definitions and suggestions.
-- **Non-Intrusive**: Works seamlessly without disrupting your browsing experience.
+- **Non-Intrusive**: Tooltip auto-dismisses after a few seconds or on click.
-- **Cross-Site Compatibility**: Functions on all websites.
+- **Cross-Site Compatibility**: Works on all websites.

 ## Installation

-### For Chrome
+### Chrome / Chromium
 1. Download or clone this repository.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" in the top right corner.